-% of operational buildings that are suitable for their current use
+% of operational buildings that are suitable for their current use use" means assessed as either performing as intended and operating efficiently or performing as intended but showing minor deterioration.

 Performance Indicator -1 Year Current Value Family Group Average Difference Scottish Relative Position Proportion of operational buildings that are suitable for their current use.
 86.1% 86.2% 85.6% 1% 20 (↓3)